-The IRP is not only a regulatory requirement, but is also a driver for PacifiCorp's business planning.
-As indicated in Chapter 2, the company has made a concerted effort to further align these two planning processes during this IRP cycle.
-The business planning process addresses the impacts of resources on the company's financial health, electricity rates, and the prospects for successful recovery of shareholder investments.
+The IRP is not only a regulatory requirement, but is also a primary tool for PacifiCorp's business planning.
+As indicated in Chapter 2, the Company has made a concerted effort to further align these two planning processes during this IRP cycle.
+The business planning process addresses the impacts of resources on the Company's financial health, electricity rates, and the prospects for successful recovery of shareholder investments.
 Considerations such as resource affordability and financeability thus serve as checks to make sure that the IRP's long-term planning perspective comports with prudent utility business practices under today's commercial and regulatory environments.

-For IRP and business planning alignment purposes, major resource differences between the preferred portfolio and the 2009 business plan approved in December 2008 were analyzed by PacifiCorp Energy's finance department for rate and financial impacts.
+For IRP and business planning alignment purposes, major resource differences between the 2008 preferred portfolio and the 2009 business plan approved in December 2008 were analyzed by PacifiCorp Energy's finance department for rate and financial impacts.
 This analysis also supported credit rating agency review of the business plan.
-The major resource changes included deferral of the CCCT to 2014, deferral of the IC Aero SCCT to 2016, and the wind acquisition schedule.
-(The preferred portfolio includes an additional 450 MW through 2018.)
+The major resource changes included deferral of the CCCT to 2014 from 2012, deferral of the IC Aero SCCT to 2016 from 2013, and a modified wind acquisition schedule.
+(The preferred portfolio includes an additional 450 MW from 2009 through 2018.)